Jerryomwesh/GoalLine-Jerseys/README.md

 # GoalLine Jerseys

-A modern, single-page web application for browsing and shopping football jerseys from top leagues and teams around the world.
+A modern, single-page web application for browsing and shopping English Premier League football jerseys.

 ## Author
 Jerry Omweno

 ## Description
-GoalLine Jerseys lets football fans explore leagues, view teams, and shop for their favorite team jerseys.
-The app fetches real football data from TheSportsDB public API and features a dynamic cart, real-time search, and a polished, responsive UI.
+GoalLine Jerseys lets football fans explore all English Premier League teams and shop for their favorite team jerseys.
+The app uses real data and images for EPL teams, features a dynamic cart, real-time search, and a polished, responsive UI.

 ## Features
-- Browse football leagues and teams
+- Browse all English Premier League teams
-- View team jerseys and details
+- View home and away jerseys for each team
 - Add jerseys to a shopping cart
-- Real-time search for leagues and teams
+- Real-time search for teams
 - Single Page Application (SPA) with no redirects

 ## Setup Instructions